gorango/flowcraft/README.md

 - `Node`: The base class for a unit of work with built-in retry logic.
 - `Flow`: Orchestrates a sequence of nodes.
 Provides a `Flow.sequence(...)` helper for creating linear flows.
 - `TypedContext`: The standard `Map`-based implementation for the `WorkflowContext` interface.

-### Batch Flows

-- `BatchFlow`: Executes its entire workflow sequentially for each item in a list.
-- `ParallelBatchFlow`: Executes its entire workflow in parallel for each item in a list.